alethes/interact/README.md

 interact
 ========

-Simple tool for facilitating SSH interactions within shell scripts.
+A simple tool for facilitating SSH interactions within shell scripts.

 It's written in C++ for Unix-like operating systems.